 Housing workshop for non-profits and co-op housing providers in Marpole

 November 29, 2012 – Non-profits and co-op housing providers were invited to share their views about housing issues, challenges, and opportunities in Marpole.
 The workshop was also an opportunity to share information on the Marpole Community Plan and the City’s Housing and Homelessness Strategy.

 Last chance to have your say on the Street-to-Parks project

 December 7, 2012 – Ebisu Park and Shaughnessy Park could be expanded by transforming a street into more park space.
 The initiative would also be part of the City's Greenest City intiatives.
-Tell us what you think through the online comment form by December 10, 2012.
+Tell us what you think through the online comment form.